jaredmurphy/Portfolio/public/README.md

-# New Portfolio
+# Portfolio Website

-Using: Particles.js, JQuery, Magic.css, Animate.css
+Designed using hand-rolled CSS and jQuery interaction.